DefinitelyTyped/demo-typescript-node-minimal/README.md

 [![Build Status](https://travis-ci.org/DefinitelyTyped/demo-typescript-node-minimal.svg?branch=source)](https://travis-ci.org/DefinitelyTyped/demo-typescript-node-minimal)

-> Minimal demo showing TypeScript use in node.js
+> Minimal demo showing how to use TypeScript with node.js/npm modules

-This demo shows the essentials for using node.js modules using TypeScript.

 In the minimalistic example app we use the [xregexp](https://www.npmjs.org/package/xregexp) module to execute a simple RegExp on a string an log the output, and a local modules to show relative imports.

-This is a very simple example, just to show it actually works.
+This is a very simple example to show the essentials.

 The typings are from [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped).